 Lenders have been known to offer personal loans to customers who prove they can pay back the financing.
 When money is offered without required collateral, it is known as an unsecured loan.
 This funding type includes a wide variety of products ranging from paying for college tuition to funding the purchase of a new vehicle.
-Some borrowers use this type of loan money to defray the cost of expensive medical emergencies.
+Some borrowers use this type of online loan money to defray the cost of expensive medical emergencies.

 Financial institutions consider a number of factors to determine creditworthiness.
 Every consumer has a FICO credit score that is calculated by analyzing several credit factors, including the timeliness of credit account payments and whether there is the existence of one or more accounts in collection.
 Many lenders offer credit to consumers that cannot receive credit account approval from other financial institutions.
 The terms of such a credit account might include higher than average interest rates and shorter than average credit terms.